How To Hire A SEO Expert or SEO Agency?

-If they use words like “trick” and “fool” (Google) this is also a red flag.
+If they use words like “trick” and “fool” (Google) this is a red flag.
 What we do not want to do is trick or fool anyone.
-As a SEOs we understand what Google wants and use that knowledge to help our clients.
+As an SEOs, we understand what Google wants and we use that knowledge to help our clients.
 Tricking Google means your deceiving and what business owner wants to decisive Google or their visitors?

-Stay away from anyone who calls themselves a ninja, magician, wizard, warlock etc. People who go by these names not only don’t have respect for the field, but they don’t have respect for themselves or take their job seriously.
-When you have a multi-millions dollar business you want to hire a professional not an illusionist or ninja.
+Stay away from anyone who calls themselves a ninja, magician, wizard, warlock, etc. People who go by these names not only don’t have respect for the field, but they don’t have respect for themselves or take their job seriously.
+When you have a multi-million dollar business you want to hire a professional, not an illusionist or ninja.

-Guarantees are not something SEOS can provide simply because Google could make a core update that could impact your site negatively and there is nothing that anyone can do to predict when an update is coming or what impact it could have on your site.
+Guarantees are not something SEO experts can provide simply because Google could make a core update that could impact your site negatively and there is nothing that anyone can do to predict when an update is coming or what impact it could have on your site.